costrouc/pysrim/README.md

 ![srim heatmap](https://gitlab.com/costrouc/pysrim/raw/master/examples/images/length-heatmap-log-cropped.png)

+**All issues and contributions should be done on [Gitlab](https://gitlab.com/costrouc/pysrim).
+Github is used only as a mirror for visibility**

 # pysrim: Automation, Analysis, and Plotting of SRIM Calculations

 `pysrim` is a python package that aims to wrap and extend SRIM a